Mipke/infrastructure-scripts/mongo/README.md

    docker node update --label-add mongo.replica=3 mongo3
    ... so on and so forth
     ```

-5. Create a network overlay for the replicas to communicate with each other:

-    `docker network create --driver overlay --internal mongo`

-6. Be sure to set the root user password inside of `mongod.env`
+5. Be sure to set the root user password inside of `mongod.env`
 (This file can be deleted once the service starts on the swarm):

     `nano mongodb.env`

-7. Next it is necessary to create a key to encrypt communication between the replicas and to put this key on each
+6. Next it is necessary to create a key to encrypt communication between the replicas and to put this key on each
 of the nodes in the swarm:

     ```